-Consulting Rosarian: Donald Burger is the consulting Rosarian this month.
-Bring your rose questions.
+Consulting Rosarian: Maria Trevino is the Consulting Rosarian this month.

 To read about past programs of the Houston Rose Society, click here.